jamesrr39/taskrunner-app/README.md

 `Taskrunner` is a tool that looks after your repetitive tasks, and stores the output somewhere you can find the output easily.

-You could think of it somewhat as a lightweight alternative to Jenkins, albeit without many of the features that Jenkins provides.
+You could think of it somewhat as a lightweight desktop-based alternative to Jenkins, more lightweight and easier to set up, but without many of the features Jenkins provides.

 ## Install